vothanhdat/uplive-hosted.github.io/README.md

 Summary
 ------
-More than 4 years of experience with both backend and frontend development
+More than 5 years of experience with both backend and frontend development

-- Fullstack Engineer (currently):
+- Nodejs Backend Engineer (currently):
+   + Resource manage system with Firestore
+   + Real-time and autoscale message system with Redis
+   + Real-time and autoscale telecom system with Redis, Mongodb.
+   + Other projects with Mysql, Mongo, Redis, Elasticsearch, Influxdb, Google Cloud Platform

+- Frontend Engineer (past):
+   + VueJS with Vuex, Typescript, Stylus, Jade,
-    + Frontend: Single-page Application with Vue, React, TypeScript, Webpack, CSS/SASS/Stylus ...
+   + ReactJS with Webpack, SASS, React, Redux, Protocol-buffer
-    + BackEnd : Micro-service, Node.js, Python, MySQL, MongoDB, Redis, Elastic Search, InfluxDB, GCP ...

 - Game programing (past):
-    + Android game programing: canvas, open.
     + HTML5 Game with canvas, pixi.js, GLSL and node.js backend
+    + Android game programing: Canvas, OpenGL.

-* Specialties:
+Specialties:
   + Background in Data Structure & Algorithm, Computer Graphics, Mathematics ...
-    + Can work fluently in several programming: Typescript(JavaScript), Python, Golang ...
+  + Can work fluently in several programming: JavaScript(Typescript), Python, Golang ... and feeling free for learn new programming language.
-    + Experienced working with high high availability/autoscale system, microservice architecture.
+  + Experienced working with high availability/autoscale system, microservice architecture.
   + Understand about multithreading, asynchronous programing ...
-    + Has experience working across many database: MySQL, MongoDB, Redis, Elastic Search, FireStore, Influx ...
+  + Has experience working across many database: MySQL, MongoDB, Redis, Elastic Search, Firestore, Influx ...
   + Working effectively with Git
   + Has experience working with GCP
-    + Can working comfortably with both Linux and MacOS.
+  + Working with both MacOS and Linux environment.
-    + Basic knowledge about blockchains and crypto currency.
+  + Knowledge about blockchains and crypto currency.
+  + Basic about Algorithmic Trading

 Experience
 ------